StarKRE22/Atomic/Docs/BestPractices/SharedConstants.md

-# 📌 Using Flyweight Pattern for Constants
+# 📌 Flyweight Pattern for Constants

 ## 📑 Table of Contents